 If there is one constant in data architecture today, it is change.
 Hadoop was the first to change our day-to-day and cloud technologies are proving to be more dynamic than that.
 Plus, consider all the peripheral technologies that makeup enterprise infrastructures.

 In order to be successful, a measure of future-proofing is necessary.
 While no software platform can predict the future (although certain AI tools may be getting close), a solid framework of stable, public-facing APIs can go a long way towards achieving this goal.

 Technology isn’t the only thing that changes, and as your business grows, expands and refines its needs and processes, the data catalog needs to be able to scale out organically as well.
 This means flexibility in usage and functionality is key.

 Value: A catalog that is ready for changes in technology and scope will mean more ROI and less headache as your business inevitably changes.

 Building a data catalog can be a long, complex, difficult process and the 5 guidelines above are just a starting point.
-Although new products, vendors and services arise daily, following these guidelines can help navigate the muddy waters of data lake and Hadoop and increase your chances of a successful launch.
+Although new products, vendors and services arise daily, following these guidelines can help navigate the muddy waters of data lakes, especially in the cloud, and increase your chances of a successful launch.

 In the end, the choice of a data platform often comes down to a personal choice for your organization.
 As long as thought and planning have gone into that choice, you can stop worrying about the many ways that a data catalog can go wrong and start focusing on how to make it work for your business.